moolen/slimVC-documentation/configuration.md

 # Configuration

-You configure your App in app/Config directory, this includes the registration of custom post types, custom taxonomies, menus, sidebars, image size definition post-templates and a application configuration.
+You configure your Application inside `app/Config` directory, this includes the registration of custom post types, custom taxonomies, menus, sidebars, image size definition post-templates and a application configuration.

 The following files inside `app/Config` are parsed: